jonsag/ardHydroponic/README.md

 pH: two solutions with known values, for example 4.00 and 7.00  (other values will also work)
 TDS: solution with known TDS value

-Connect everything according to the schematics in Documents/KiCAD.
+Connect everything according to the schematics in KiCAD.

 ## Usage